-We have audited the annual accounts of Alzecure Pharma AB for the year 2022 except for the corporate governance statement on pages 39-47.
-The annual accounts of the company are included on pages 32-58 in this document.
+We have audited the annual accounts of AlzeCure Pharma AB for the year 2023 except for the corporate governance statement on pages 40 - 48.
+The annual accounts of the company are included on pages 32 - 59 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of Alzecure Pharma AB as of 31 December 2022 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-Our opinions do not cover the corporate governance statement on pages 39-47.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company as of 31 December 2023 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+Our opinions do not cover the corporate governance statement on pages 40 - 48.

 The statutory administration report is consistent with the other parts of the annual accounts.

-We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet.
+We therefore recommend that the general meeting of share-holders adopts the income statement and balance sheet.